A Global NICU Initiative

 Families Like Yours

-Every NICU journey is different.
-Every family deserves to be seen.
-These are the voices behind our mission.
+Every NICU journey is different — Every family deserves to be seen.

 "

 The NICU was the most terrifying place I have ever been.
-Luminary gave me a framework to understand what was happening to my son and the courage to ask the right questions.
-I felt less alone within hours of finding this resource.
+This resource gave me a framework to understand what was happening to my son and the courage to ask the right questions.
+I felt less alone within hours of finding resources that would allow me to understand the NICU experience better.

 S